bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

 ## Adding steps to a workflow

-To add steps to a workflow simply include `steps:` and then the list of steps.
-For example to run two script steps after each other:
+To add steps to a workflow simply include `steps:` and then add the step(s).
+For example here is how to run two script steps after each other:

     format_version: 1.3.1
     default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git